Housecold/Algorithms/README.md

 #### Test your code

-Test your functions by passing arrays and numbers representing edge cases as arguments.
-See if your function works with every case just as it did with the previous case.
-Test your functions against:
 - An empty array and any number as `k`, like `([], 10)`, which should return `false`.
 - An array with just one element with the exact number as `k`, like `([5], 5)`, which should return `false`.
 - An array with negative values and a negative `k`, like `([-5, 2, -8, 6], -3)`, which should return `true`.